tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Java SDK/对象操作_intl_en.md

 #### Response description

 - Success: returns `CopyObjectResult`, including the ETag and other information on the new file.
-- Failure: an error (such as authentication failure) occurs, throwing the "CosClientException" or "CosServiceException" exception.
+- Failure: If an error (such as authentication failure) occurs, the `CosClientException` or `CosServiceException` exception will be thrown.
 For more information, please see [Troubleshooting](https://intl.cloud.tencent.com/document/product/436/31537).

 ### Deleting an object

-#### Feature description
+#### Description

-This API is used to delete a specified object (file/object) from a bucket.
+This API is used to delete a specified object (file) from a bucket.

 #### Method prototype